In December 2012, a young physiotherapy student was brutally raped; she died two weeks later.

-Passion Is Essential
+1. Passion Is Essential

 When you read 30 Women in Power, what is likely to first strike you is the passion displayed by each of the women featured, their willingness to push themselves.

 While Aruna Jayanthi says that the daily challenges at her workplace keep her adrenaline pumping, Anjali Bansal feels that work, even today, is an integral part of her existence and a life without it would seem entirely incomplete.

 I believe it is imperative to take your whole self with you—whether you are at work or at home.
 I am a full-time professional, a full-time mother, a full-time wife, a full-time daughter, a full-time friend and more.

-Ambition Is Not Necessarily Bad
+2. Ambition Is Not Necessarily Bad

 While Kiran admits that she was fuelled by drive and vision rather than by expertise when she started Biocon, Debjani asserts that women should not be ashamed to initiate career choices:

 It’s time we, as women, accepted that ambition isn’t a bad word.
 To me, being ambitious is what keeps me on my toes and continues to drive me to be the best version of myself.

 Chitra Ramkrishna raised her hand each time she wished to work on a project at the Industrial Development Bank of India (IDBI), with the Securities and Exchange Board of India (SEBI) and, later, with the National Stock Exchange (NSE).

 Sangeeta Pendurkar, while working at Hindustan Ciba-Geigy Ltd (HCG), asked to be part of a strategic project with McKinsey to draft the blueprint for HCG’s next ten years.

 Then suddenly, one day, the CEO came to me and said, ‘Do you remember, a few months ago you had sought the position of CRO?
 We are happy to offer it to you.’

 Experiences of this sort make Kaku Nakhate say that we, as women, must overcome the ‘inhibitions that prevent us from asking for a job we covet’.

-Humility Is a Hallmark of Success
+3. Humility Is a Hallmark of Success

 In 30 Women in Power, we see that humility is the hallmark of most of these successful women.
 Meher Pudumjee’s entire narrative underlines her unassuming disposition — a virtue she came to fully appreciate during a trainee workshop: